UBC-Thunderbots/Software/docs/useful-robot-commands.md

         e.g. `ssh robot@192.168.0.203` (for Nanos) or `ssh robot@192.168.5.203` (for Pis) or `ssh robot@robert.local`
         for a robot called robert with robot id 3") ssh ---> |Yes| tloop_status
-    ssh --> |No - Second Try| monitor("Connect Jetson or Pi to an external monitor and check wifi connection or SSH using an ethernet cable") ssh --> |No - First Try| restart(Restart robot) restart --> ssh
+    ssh --> |No - Second Try| monitor("Connect Pi to an external monitor and check wifi connection or SSH using an ethernet cable") ssh --> |No - First Try| restart(Restart robot) restart --> ssh